Michaelvasandani/cse15l-lab-reports/laberport3.md

 government/Post_Rate_Comm
 government/Media
 ```
 * Using `-type` d prints out the names paths of directories contained in a certain directory.
 This is useful if you want to perform operations on directories without affecting the files inside them.
+This is useful is you want to filter to specifically find directories.

 * Example 2:
 ```